test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * Level 3

-  The RobotFramework AIO searches for configuration files within a folder ``config/`` in current test suite directory.
+  The RobotFramework AIO searches for configuration files within a folder ``config`` in current test suite directory.
   In case of such a folder exists and configuration files are inside, they will be used.

   This is handled in ``exercise-03``.